 Competitors may infringe our intellectual property, including our patents or the patents of our licensors.
 As a result, we may be required to file infringement claims to stop third-party infringement or unauthorized use.
 This can be expensive, particularly for a company of our size, and time-consuming.
 If we initiated legal proceedings against a third party to enforce a patent, if and when issued, covering one of our product candidates, the defendant could counterclaim that the patent covering our product candidate is invalid and/or unenforceable.
 In patent litigation in the United States, defendant counterclaims alleging invalidity and/or unenforceability are commonplace.
 Grounds for a validity challenge include alleged failures to meet any of several statutory requirements, including lack of novelty, obviousness or non-enablement, or failure to claim patent-eligible subject matter.
 Grounds for unenforceability assertions include allegations that someone connected with the prosecution of the patent withheld relevant information from the USPTO, or made a misleading statement, during prosecution.
 Third parties may also raise similar claims before administrative bodies in the United States or abroad, even outside the context of litigation.
-Such mechanisms include re-examination, post-grant review, inter partes review, interference proceedings and equivalent proceedings in foreign jurisdictions, such as opposition proceedings.
+Such mechanisms include re-examination, post-grant review, interpartes review, interference proceedings and equivalent proceedings in foreign jurisdictions, such as opposition proceedings.
 Such proceedings could result in revocation or amendment of our patents in such a way that they no longer cover our product candidates or competitive products.
-The outcome following legal assertions of invalidity and unenforceability, we would lose at least part, and perhaps all, of the patent protection on our product candidates.
-Moreover, even if not found invalid or unenforceability, we would lose at least part, and perhaps all, of the patent protection on our product candidates.
-Moreover, even if not patent protection would have a material adverse impact on our business.
+The outcome following legal assertions of invalidity and unenforceability is unpredictable.
+With respect to validity, for example, we cannot be certain that there is no invalidating prior art, of which we and the patent examiner were unaware during prosecution.
+If a defendant were to prevail on a legal assertion of invalidity and/or unenforceability, we would lose at least part, and perhaps all, of the patent protection on our product during the patent application process.
+While an inadvertent lapse can in many cases be cured by payment of a late fee or by other means in accordance with the applicable rules, there are situations in which noncompliance can result in abandonment or lapse of the patent or patent application, resulting in partial or complete loss of patent rights in the relevant jurisdiction.
+Noncompliance events that could result in abandonment or lapse of a patent or patent application include, but are not limited to, failure to respond to official actions within prescribed time limits, non-payment of fees and failure to properly legalize and submit formal documents.
+In such an event, our competitors might be able to enter the market, which would have an adverse effect on our business.